muntahayousaf/developershub-datascience-internship/README.md

 ## 🌸 Task 1: Exploring and Visualizing the Iris Dataset

-### Objective
-Analyze and visualize the Iris dataset to understand feature distributions and species relationships.
+**Objective:** Analyze and visualize the Iris dataset to understand feature distributions and species relationships.

 ### Key Skills
 - Data Exploration